White-Labeled SendGrid Email Templates for Customer Notifications

 Make sure to verify the ownership of the email address you will use as a sender of notifications.

-How to Use Your Custom SendGrid Email Templates with Route4Me’s Notifications
+Use Custom SendGrid Email Templates With Route4Me Notifications

 Use your copied SendGrid API key for your Route4Me Notifications Module.

-After that, go to the Advanced tab in your Route4Me Notifications Module and then insert the copied SendGrid API key into the corresponding field.
+Then, go to the “Advanced” tab in your Route4Me Notifications Module and insert the copied SendGrid API key into the corresponding field.

 Go to the Advanced tab in your Route4Me Notifications Settings and insert your SendGrid API key.